2021 Salvadoran political crisis: Constitutional Chamber magistrates

-Following the vote of Castro, the Legislative Assembly then voted to remove all five judges of the Supreme Court's Constitutional Court which had opposed Bukele in the past, citing that they had previously "issued arbitrary decisions."
+Following the vote of Castro, the Legislative Assembly then voted to remove all five judges of the Constitutional Chamber which had opposed Bukele in the past, citing that they had previously "issued arbitrary decisions."
 The vote ended with 64 in favor, 19 in opposition, and 1 abstention.
 Elisa Rosales, a leader of Nuevas Ideas, stated that there was "clear evidence" that the judges had impeded government conduct and that they had to be removed to protect the public.
-Immediately after the vote, the five judges ruled the vote unconstitutional, but the judges were removed anyway.
 The judges who were removed were Óscar Armando Pineda Navas (the President of the Supreme Court), Aldo Enrique Cáder, Carlos Sergio Avilés, Carlos Ernesto Sánchez, and Marina de Jesús Marenco.